 The downside of this method is that with every new shrimp generation they can start losing their coloration.
 It is called traits depression.
 However, this is not the only bad news.
 Moderate to high levels of inbreeding (> 10%) can:

-- decrease shrimp fertility,
+- decrease shrimp fertility or eggs loss,

 - decrease survival rate,

 - increase the frequency of mutations and physical deformities,